goodguyry/dotfiles/README.md

 ### Additional customizations

-In addition to setting the project directory and extending the lists of installed packages, `~/.goodguyrc` is used for any other customizations.
+In addition to extending the lists of installed packages, `~/.goodguyrc` is used for any other customizations.

 #### Custom $PATH, exports, aliases and functions